Our experienced New Jersey employment law attorneys can help you navigate the entire employment relationship.

-If you seek to negotiate the best possible conditions for the commencement, or conclusion, of an employment relationship in New Jersey or Pennsylvania, please contact Posternock Apell, PC today.
+If you seek to negotiate the best possible conditions for the commencement, or conclusion, of an employment relationship in New Jersey, please contact Posternock Apell, PC today.

 The employment law attorneys of Posternock Apell, PC have extensive experience litigating claims emerging from the employment relationship in the federal and state courts of New Jersey and Pennsylvania, including, but not limited to, the matters discussed below.
 If you are a party to such an employment-based claim, please contact Posternock Apell, PC today.